dbierer/php-class-notes/php-exp-aug-2021.md

 # PHP-Exp Aug 2021

 ## TODO
+* Q: Example of anonymous class using `FilterIterator`

 * Q: Example of nested ternary that could be a problem?
 * A: https://github.com/dbierer/PHP-8-Programming-Tips-Tricks-and-Best-Practices/blob/main/ch02/php8_nested_ternary.php
 * A: This won't work in PHP 8 without using parentheses